 - How do we balance innovation with risk?

-- What happens after the we write the first draft?
+- What happens after we write the first draft?

-- What happens next and how do we know when the document is "complete"?
+- What happens next and how do we know when the policies or guidelines are "complete"?

-- How do we build something sustainable and flexible, and not to rigid so that it keeps up with ever-changing innovation and technology updates?
+- How do we build something both sustainable and flexible, so that it keeps up with ever-changing innovation and technology updates?

-Each session includes a 45-minute focused presentation followed by 30 minutes of interactive Q&A and discussion.
+Each session includes a 30-minute focused presentation followed by 45 minutes of interactive Q&A and discussion.

 - Framing AI policy conversations across stakeholders